Tullia d'Aragona: Later years

-By 1535 Tullia was back in Rome for the birth of Penelope d'Aragona on March 10, 1535.
+By 1535 Tullia was hosting gatherings of literati in her home in Venice, which inspired the setting for Sperone Speroni's dialogue on love, to which she later responded with her own dialogue.
+Tullia returned to Rome for the birth of Penelope d'Aragona on March 10, 1535.

 Scholars disagree on whether Penelope was Tullia's daughter or sister.
 While at a minimum a twenty-five year age difference between siblings is not implausible of a gap it is uncommon.
 Claims by Tullia's family support the argument that Penelope was Tullia's sister.
 Nonetheless, she was back in Rome, which was recorded in a letter Tullia wrote to Francesco de' Pazzi, a friend and companion of Piero Strozzi, Filippo's eldest son.

 In 1537, Battista Stambellino's correspondence to Isabella D'Este suggests Tullia was living in Ferrara.
 She apparently came to Ferrara to see Filippo Strozzi, and while there, heard the preaching's of the reformist Bernardo Ochino, who she later referenced a sonnet on the importance of free will. coincidentally Vittoria Colonna was also in Ferrara around the same time, though unlikely they ever met or crossed paths.
 Ferrara was a capital for arts and culture, and d'Aragona made full use of her skills for singing and sharp-tongued entertainment.
 Two of Italy's literary giants, Girolamo Muzio and Ercole Bentivoglio, both fell in love with her.
 Muzio wrote five ardent eclogues to her, naming her as "Thalia", while Bentivoglio went so far as to carve her name on every tree on the Po River.
 When she left Ferrara four years later, reportedly more than one man had attempted suicide for her.
 She later moved to Siena sometime between 1543 and 1545.